Things we love in the kitchen!

 We were super excited when we got our first Planetbox – it’s always fun to mix things up and try something new.
 Having five compartments of different sizes felt so different, but we loved it straight away – it sort of felt like a tasting plate of yummy little bites, though with room for something more substantial too.
-Planetbox calls this style of lunchbox the Rover.
-We also throw this one in the dishwasher so it’s 100% easy to look after.
-They also do cute little magnets you can use to customise the boxes if you’re cooking for young ones (which isn’t us just yet, but certainly looks like a lot of fun!).
-You can check out all their other boxes at http://www.planetbox.com.
+Like our other lunchboxes it’s 100% dishwasher safe, making it really easy to look after!

 This thing I love.
 Fresh sprouts are the greatest.
-I honestly thought it would be just another kitchen gadget to gather dust but it hasn’t been empty since the minute I got it – as soon as one tier is empty, it’s getting refilled and ready for more.
+I thought it would be just another kitchen gadget to gather dust but it hasn’t been empty since the minute I got it – as soon as one tier is empty, it’s getting refilled and ready for more.
 It’s healthy, cost-effective, and the fact that it takes almost no effort and looks cool while they’re growing is just a bonus.
+Bonus points if you film a time lapse video of the sprouts growing!
+Don’t forget to buy some seeds too because as soon as you open this thing you’re going to want to fill it sky high with sprouts!

-These are just a couple of things I incorporate into… well, nearly everything in one way or another.
+These are just a couple of things I incorporate into… pretty much everything!

 - Sriracha.
 The most delicious, undisputed king/queen of condiments.
 Most people know what this is so I won’t bother talking too much about it other than saying if you haven’t tried it, it is really amazing.
 I don’t think there’s anything in my arsenal which takes a meal from good to great faster than adding a dab of cashew cheese or unsweetened coconut yoghurt and a splash of sriracha on top.
 Heavenly!

 - Smoked paprika.
 I find if I fry or sauté anything, I really like taking them to 95% done, adding a touch more oil, adding a healthy coating of dried smoked paprika and mixing it around for a couple of seconds before taking it off the heat.
 Instant rich, smoky depth.